Gliding Federation of Australia

-The Gliding Federation of Australia (GFA), also known as Gliding Australia, is the governing body for the sport of gliding in Australia.
+Gliding Federation of Australia, also known as Gliding Australia, is the governing body for the sport of gliding in Australia.
 It was founded in 1949.
-The GFA is responsible to Civil Aviation Safety Authority for the conduct of safe gliding operations in Australia.
+Gliding Australia is responsible to Civil Aviation Safety Authority for the conduct of safe gliding operations in Australia.
 This includes the setting and maintenance of flying standards and in particular training standards, for gliding and soaring flight in heavier-than-air fixed-wing gliders and sailplanes, powered sailplanes and touring motor gliders, but excluding flexible wing, weight shift hang gliders and paragliders.

+Activities

-GFA / Gliding Australia provides services to its members such as:
+Gliding Australia provides services to its members such as: